jeldikk/book-ecommerce/README.md

 1. code splitting using react lazy and suspense
 2. pagination to columnar navigation over the books data
 3. card tiles of book information with more details and add to cart functionality
+4. fetch books data on page load using thunk
+5. Can referesh page from a books/ route, which will then load content in App Component and waits for books redux store loading property

 **To be implemented**
 ---